NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Contact

 AIF was designed by Ryan Gabbard (gabbard@isi.edu) and Pedro Szekely (pszekeley@isi.edu) of USC ISI.
 Gabbard also wrote the initial implementations of the associated tools.
-The tools are now maintained by Eddie Curley (eddie.curley@nextcentury.com) and Clark Dorman (clark.dorman@nextcentury.com) of Next Century.
+However, the tools are now supported and extended by Eddie Curley (eddie.curley@nextcentury.com) and Clark Dorman (clark.dorman@nextcentury.com) of Next Century.

+This repository exists in two locations:
+* as a private repository owned by Next Century.
+This is the canonical repository where development will happen.
+* as a public repository at https://github.com/isi-vista/gaia-interchange/ .
+At appropriate times, Next Century will submit their private repository to DARPA for release review.
+Following approval, Next Century will merge to this public repository.

+The open repository will support an open NIST evaluation.
+For questions related to this evaluation, please contact Hoa Dang (hoa.dang@nist.gov).

 # Legal Stuff